websublime/vagrant-bunker/README.md

     php.pp and django.pp

+> **Note**: on a django project you have to create directory logs on your project directory.

 All you have to do is to edit the file of your choice adding your project configurations and then ssh to vagrant to apply it.

     vagrant ssh